School Nurses Handbook

 Mentors must be a registered nurse or nurse practitioner who has a minimum of four years of relevant and recent PHC experience.
 Mentors are not required to be currently working in a PHC setting, but must have worked in a PHC setting or related field in the last 2 years.

-Mentors are funded $2,700 to provide a minimum of 40 hours of clinical and professional mentoring (direct and/or indirectly) over 8 months, to a maximum of three nurses (i.e. 40 hours of mentoring provided to the group, not 40 hours per nurse).
+Mentors are funded $2,160 to provide a minimum of 32 hours of clinical and professional mentoring (direct and/or indirectly) to mentee/ mentees over 6 months, to a maximum of three nurses (i.e. 32 hours of mentoring provided to the mentee group, not 32 hours per nurse).

 Mentoring is conducted both directly and indirectly: